yangyuan173/Github_learn/list_of_commands.md

         git status

-  If there are any changes, commit all changes:
+  If there are any changes that have been staged (add/rm), commit all changes:

         git commit -m "Your Message"
-  or only commit some changes:
+  Commit some changes without staging:

         git commit -a
   then edit your commit file.